mikeisesele/easylog/README.md

 ## Automatic Contextual Logging Exceptions

-Easylog provides Class and Line numbers for its logs but with some exceptions where you might notice discrepancies.
+Easylog provides Class names and Line numbers for its logs but with some exceptions where you might notice discrepancies.

-The below context may provide discrepancies
+The below context may provide discrepancies in Class and Line numbers

 - Logs called from Init blocks
 - Logs called from Some Coroutine scopes or nested coroutine scopes